 Karting on Sunday

-THE motorsports season kicks off at the Palisadoes International Raceway in Kingston with the first meet for the Jamaica Karting Association (JKA) this Sunday.
+AN exciting day of racing is expected at the Palisadoes International Raceway in Kingston on Sunday, when it plays host to the sixth meet for the Jamaica Karting Association (JKA).